KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline-published.md

 * [Prayer of Gratitude](./acknowledgements_prayer_of_gratitutde.md)
 	Prayer of gratitude, love, and remembrance.
 Opens the field with blessing and thanks.
 * [The Physics of Gratitude — The Art of Seeing Through the Heart](./chapter_the_physics_of_gratitude.md)
-	A scientific, poetic, and psychologically precise exploration of gratitude as coherence, perception, and the art of seeing through the heart.
-The Architect speaks to the reader, offering practical, evidence-based rituals for daily life.
+	A scientific, poetic, and psychologically precise exploration of gratitude as coherence, perception, and the art of seeing through the heart; offering practical, evidence-based rituals for daily life.
 * [The Seal of Return](./the_seal_of_return.md)
 	Opens the heart, remembrance, and devotion.
 Activates the field.
 * [The North Star Vow](./chapter_north_star_vow.md)